 Error Message Probable Cause 1 Can not recognize the data.
 The data may be corrupted.
 There is a possibility that the data for the selected pattern is corrupted.
 1 Cannot sew on this screen.
 Either the start/stop button or the reverse/reinforcement stitch button was pressed at a screen other than the sewing screen.
 1 Change the speed controller mode to "OFF".
-The start/stop button was pressed without connecting the foot controller while the setting for adjusting the stitch width using the sewing speed controller is set to "ON".
+The start/stop button was pressed without connecting the foot controller while the setting for adjusting the stitch width using the sewing speed controller is set to "ON" (Refer to page 111).
 You have selected a pattern for which width control cannot be used.
-Change to the single needle mode.
-The twin needle setting is selected while a pattern that cannot be sewn with the twin needle is selected.
+1 Change to the single needle mode, and replace the needle.
+CANCEL ₩₩+₩ The twin needle setting is selected while a pattern that cannot be sewn with the twin needle is selected.
+Press INF To cancel the twin needle setting.
+If the twin needle is installed, replace it with a single needle.
+Then, select the pattern again.
+Press CANCEL to return to the previous screen.
 1 Check and rethread the upper thread.
 Upper thread broken.
 Upper thread not set up correctly.
 Upper thread has run out.
 CAUTION Be sure to rethread the machine.
 If you press the start/stop button without rethreading the machine, the thread tension may be wrong or the needle may break and cause injury.
-Data volume is too large for this pattern.
+1 Data volume is too large for this pattern.
 You tried to create a design with too many points with the My Custom Stitch function.
 Deleting The machine is deleting a previously saved pattern while in embroidery edit mode.
 1 Disconnect the foot controller.
 The start/stop button was pressed while the foot controller was connected.
 You tried to use the foot controller for embroidery.
-Do not send a USB transmittion while embroidering.
-While embroidering, data is written to the "Removable Disk" in the connected computer or data is deleted from the "Removable Disk".
-Finish editing the pattern before sewing the pattern.
+1 Do not change the USB media while it is being read.
+You attempted to select a pattern after the USB media containing the pattern has been disconnected, then reconnected.
+1 Finish editing the pattern before sewing the pattern.
 The start/stop button was pressed before the editing was completed with the My custom stitch function.
 1 Insert an embroidery card. on the LCD was pressed when no card was inserted.